Chris Kiffin

-Chris Kiffin (born January 19, 1982) is an American football coach who is the linebackers coach for the Houston Texans of the National Football League (NFL).
-He previously served as an assistant coach for the Cleveland Browns, San Francisco 49ers and Tampa Bay Buccaneers.
-He also coached at Florida Atlantic, Ole Miss, Arkansas State, USC, Nebraska and Idaho.
+Chris Kiffin (born January 19, 1982) is an American football coach.
+He served as an assistant coach for the Houston Texans, Cleveland Browns, San Francisco 49ers and Tampa Bay Buccaneers.
+He also coached at Florida Atlantic, Ole Miss, Arkansas State, USC, Nebraska, and Idaho.

 Coaching career

 Idaho

 In 2005, Kiffin started his coaching career at Idaho as a coaching assistant.

-In 2006, Kiffin was hired by the Tampa Bay Buccaneers as a offseason quality control intern under head coach Jon Gruden.
+In 2006, Kiffin was hired by the Tampa Bay Buccaneers as an offseason quality control intern under head coach Jon Gruden.

 Nebraska

 In 2008, Kiffin was hired as a defensive quality control coach at Nebraska.

 USC

 In 2010, Kiffin was hired as a defensive assistant at USC.

 Arkansas State

 In 2011, Kiffin was hired as a defensive line coach at Arkansas State.

 Ole Miss

 In 2012, Kiffin was hired as a defensive line coach at Ole Miss.
 He left in 2017 to join his brother.

 Florida Atlantic

-In 2017, Kiffin was hired by his brother, Lane Kiffin, at Florida Atlantic as a defensive coordinator in 2016.
+In 2017, Kiffin was hired by his brother, Lane, at Florida Atlantic as a defensive coordinator in 2016.